The Full Story

 Mission

-The mission of Farmington Green is to produce and nurture top quality equine athletes in the Saddlebred and Hackney world.
+The mission of NextGen Equine is to produce and nurture top quality equine athletes in the Hackney and Saddlebred worlds.
 This is accomplished by discovering and embracing an equine's natural talents and amplifying them for the show ring.
-Here at Farmington Green we specialize in finding that synergy between horse and rider, with the ultimate goal of success in the challenging Saddlebred and Hackney industry.
+Here at NextGen Equine we specialize in finding that synergy between horse and rider, pony and driver, with the ultimate goal of success in the challenging Saddlebred and Hackney industries.

 Vision